Behind the investment: Danu Robotics

 Danu's system is designed to be fully automated, underpinned by three pivotal components: a highly precise computer vision system, a central operating system, and a highly scalable robotic picking system (with multiple patents pending).

-Our investment into Danu, as with many of our investments, was driven by two core factors; the expertise within the team and their ability to execute on their vision.
+The investment into Danu, as with many of our investments, was driven by two core factors; the expertise within the team and their ability to execute on their vision.
 The founders Xiaoyan (“Amy”) Ma, who has a background in designing and delivering computer vision-led technologies and Stephen Marshall, with 25 years of engineering and manufacturing experience, have made impressive progress on their journey so far with pilots underway, patents pending and notable industry endorsements.

 Over the coming year we will be working with Danu via our accelerator programme to support the development of their team.
 The new funds will be used to support commercialisation and engineering development, enabling Danu to scale their potential impact and shape a more sustainable and circular economy.